Drug Rehab & Alcohol Rehab Cambridge & Near Cambridge

 Sometimes, it might last another week or two, especially if there are weighty mental health recovery needs as well.

 Some people might stay for a 7-10 day detox only.
 This might happen if a person has relapsed, for instance.
-Usually, in this case, the person will also take part in some refresher psychotherapy sessions.
+Usually, in this case, the patient will also take part in some refresher psychotherapy sessions through a local support service or drug and alcohol rehab in Cambridge.

-Outpatient treatment is likely to take much longer, due to its less intense nature.
+Outpatient drug and alcohol rehab treatment in Cambridge is likely to take much longer due to its less intense nature.

 To learn how long your stay at a drug and alcohol rehab in Cambridge is likely to take, call our team today on 0800 088 66 86